metacpan/metacpan-cpan-extracted/distros/M/Markdent/README.md

 notified, and then you'll automatically be notified of progress on your bug as I make changes.

-Bugs may be submitted at [http://rt.cpan.org/Public/Dist/Display.html?Name=Markdent](http://rt.cpan.org/Public/Dist/Display.html?Name=Markdent) or via email to [bug-markdent@rt.cpan.org](mailto:bug-markdent@rt.cpan.org).
+Bugs may be submitted at [https://github.com/houseabsolute/Markdent/issues](https://github.com/houseabsolute/Markdent/issues).

 I am also usually active on IRC as 'autarch' on `irc://irc.perl.org`.